 R: It’s a low-level programming language designed to perform data analysis with more user-friendly behavior.

-SAS: In the case of sas, having two options like customer service support and online communities if anyone having any problem on installation they can reach out to the customer service as well as communities.
+SAS: In the case of SAS, having two options like customer service support and online communities if anyone having any problem with installation they can reach out to the customer service as well as communities.

 |Ease of learning||Good||Preferable|

 |Advancement in tools||Preferable||Preferable|